TheRebelOfBabylon/lnd_send_custom_data/README.md

 (venv) $
 ```
 That's pretty much it!
 The key is making sure your channels have enough inboud and outbound liquidity to start.
-You can easily modify both scripts so the sender is Charlie and the receiver Alice, it works.
+You can easily modify both scripts so the sender is Charlie and the receiver Alice.
 You can also extend them to take text input from the command prompt and send that instead of a fixed string like `"test"`.
-You can create a script to break up a file into chunks and use lightning as the transport layer.
+You can go even further and create a script to break up a file into chunks and use lightning as the transport layer.
 The possibilities are endless.

 # Bonus Section - Sending a Custom Message Without a Payment

-If for whatever reason you want to use the encrypted communication layer between two LN nodes but don't want your custom records to be attached to a payment, LND has an easy solution for that as well.
+If for whatever reason you wanted to use the encrypted communication layer between two LN nodes but didn't want your custom records to be attached to a payment, LND has an easy solution for that as well.
 For the sender, we use the `lnrpc` method `SendCustomMessage` and the receiver must listen for custom messages with `SubscribeCustomMessages`.
 The issue with using this as opposed to attaching a custom record to a payment is that you can only send messages to peers you are directly connected to.
 A channel between you is not necessary but other nodes will not route your messages for you, you must be directly connected.
-Also, because here the `type` field in the `SendCustomMessageRequest` is a `uint32` instead of `utin64`, the range of acceptable values is `32768 <=> 65535`.
+Also, because here the `type` field in the `SendCustomMessageRequest` is a `uint32` instead of `uint64`, the range of acceptable values is `32768 <=> 65535`.
 `send_msg.py`
 ```
 import protos.lightning_pb2 as ln